Meningococcal Disease

 - Skin findings and hypotension may be present.

-- A petechial rash appears as discrete lesions 1 to 2 mm in diameter; most frequently on the trunk and lower portions of the body; seen in >50% of the patients on presentation
+- A petechial rash appears as discrete lesions 1 to 2 mm in diameter; most frequently on the trunk and lower portions of the body; seen in >50% of patients on presentation

 Epidemiology